SimGus/Chatette/syntax-specs.md

     Bob = Robert
 ```

-This will generate a file containing data such as the one shown hereafter.
-This data is made up of examples sentences which are labelled as having a certain intent and optionnally contain one or several entities corresponding to the value of a slot.
-Read *Rasa NLU*'s data format [here](http://rasa.com/docs/nlu/0.13.1/dataformat/) for more information.
+The generated file will contain example data and will thus look as the one shown hereafter.
+This data is made up of examples sentences which are labelled as having a certain intent and optionally contain one or several entities corresponding to the value of a slot.
+There is also a support to list synonyms for entity value.
+Read about *Rasa NLU*'s data format [here](http://rasa.com/docs/nlu/0.13.1/dataformat/) for more information.
 ```json
 {
   "rasa_nlu_data": {